b-studios/doc.js/CUSTOMIZE.md

      * @requires console.log
      */

-If we start Doc.js without making any changes to the templates this will result in an error like **ERROR No Tokenhandler for: @requires**.
+If we start Doc.js without making any changes to the templates this documentation will result in an error like **ERROR No Tokenhandler for: @requires**.
 So let's register our tokenhandler to `tokens/tokens.rb`:

     register :requires